 Good writing for blog content

 I’m throwing my hands up; I have a secret.
 I am not the best writer, can you tell?
 I’m cool with that, I’m growing all the time, and my blog has a great relationship with Google.

-Want a few realistic, down to earth tips to write good blog content?
+Want a few realistic, straightforward tips to write good blog content?
 Here we go.

 Use keyword-rich titles

 Treat blog post titles in a different way to newspaper headlines and attention-grabbing social media titles.
 Those should be catchy and clickable.